takoikatakotako/en.swiswiswift.com/content/post/2019-12-20/index.md

 +++
-title =  "SwiftUI でアラートを表示する"
-url = "2019-12-20"
-date = "2019-12-20"
+title =  "Displaying an alert in SwiftUI" url = "2019-12-20" date = "2019-12-20"
-description = "SwiftUI でアラートを表示する" tags = [
+description = "Displaying an alert in SwiftUI" tags = [
     "SwiftUI"
 ]